EvgenyChur/CESR/README.md

     1. COSMO-CLMv5.16 with vegetation algorithms adapted from the Community Land Model (CLM) version 3.5.
 This version has a name CCLMv3.5;
     2. COSMO-CLMv5.16 with vegetation algorithms adapted from the Community Land Model (CLM) version 4.5.
 This version has a name CCLMv4.5;
     3. COSMO-CLMv5.16 with vegetation algorithms adapted from the Community Land Model (CLM) version 4.5 and additional changes in algorithm for calculation of transpiration from the dry leaf surface.
 This version has a name CCLMv4.5e;
-    4. COSMO-CLMv6.0 with vegetation algorithms adapted from the Community Land Model (CLM) version 4.5.
+    4. [COSMO-CLMv6.0][18] with vegetation algorithms adapted from the Community Land Model (CLM) version 4.5.
 Also the additional LAI algorithm from SURFEX model have been implemented in the latest version of COSMO-CLM.

 The full code of COSMO-CLMv5.16 or COSMO-CLM 6.0 with updates is available by requests.
-Also, updated code can be available after the registration for the official members of the [COSMO consortium][17]
+Also, updated code of COSMO-CLMv6.0 can be available after the registration for the official members of the [COSMO consortium][17]

 3. **Task 3**